dlsniper/fig-standards/proposed/psr-extended-cache.md

 In order to cover multiple levels of implementation, each additional functionality is described in a separate interface.

-The ```AdvancedCacheProxy``` MUST emulate any missing functionality from the used cache driver in order to provide compatibility across implementations.

 2. Proposed extended implementation
 -----------------